 Price caps on resold tickets are among measures announced by the government to finally rein in ticket scalpers.

 We’ve been campaigning for a shake-up of the ticket resale industry and welcome the proposed changes.

 Our 2017 investigation, with Australian consumer organisation Choice, found many people had been taken for a ride by ticket resale websites.

-Introducing a price cap would help protect consumers from being ripped off by websites selling tickets at inflated prices.
+Setting a price cap would help protect consumers from being ripped off by websites selling tickets at inflated prices.

-It would also cut scalpers out of the market, while ensuring people with genuine reasons for reselling a ticket could do so.
+It would also help cut scalpers out of the market, while ensuring people with genuine reasons for reselling a ticket could do so.

 Other measures announced include requiring sellers to display details of their tickets and a ban on ticket-buying bots.
 Bots are used to buy large quantities of tickets, which are then resold to consumers at huge mark-ups.